-We have audited the accompanying statement of revenues and certain expenses of the 1997 Acquired Properties (as defined in Note 1), for the year ended December 31, 1996.
+We have audited the accompanying combined statement of revenues and certain expenses of the Pending Acquisition Properties (as defined in Note 1), for the year ended December 31, 1996.
 This financial statement is the responsibility of management of the AMB Contributed Properties.
 Our responsibility is to express an opinion on this financial statement based on our audit.